particle-iot/docs/src/content/reference/device-os/firmware.md

 The following code can be used to enable Ethernet on the Muon.
 This only needs to be done once and the device must be reset after configuration for the changes to take effect.

+This is done automatically by setup.particle.io, but this technique can be used if manually setting up devices, or setting up a fleet.

 ```cpp
 // Enable 3V3_AUX
 SystemPowerConfiguration powerConfig = System.getPowerConfiguration();